MicrosoftDocs/power-automate-docs/articles/desktop-flows/images.md

 ![image name](\media\images\image-name.png)

 To remove all the images that aren't used in any action, select the dots icon next to the **Capture image** option and then select **Remove unused images**.
+If you've navigated inside a specific folder, the **Remove unused images** option removes only the unused images located in this folder.

 To create a new folder, select **Add a new folder** and specify a name for the created folder.
-You can store images into a specific folders by capturing them while the folder is open.
+You can store images into a specific folder by capturing them while the folder is open.

 ![The Remove unused images and Add a new folder options.](\media\images\remove-unused-images.png)